 Apr 14 2022

-Author: Marlene Frank, Integra Biosciences
+Author: Marlene Frank on behalf of Integra Biosciences AG

 Choosing a career in life sciences research is usually the result of a limitless curiosity and a desire to solve problems - not because of a passion for pipettes.
 However, day-to-day work in a research facility often entails hour after hour of transferring precise volumes of liquids, because it’s a fundamental aspect of many routine lab processes.
 Obtaining accurate results from this repetitive task depends on both operator technique and appropriate equipment maintenance.

 Careful pipette upkeep and handling can be overlooked due to the ever-growing workloads and time pressures associated with modern research laboratories.
 This can cause excessive wear and tear, lowering the quality of results over time and leading to costly repairs.
 However, all is not lost.
 This article provides comprehensive guidance on how to best care for your pipettes - including everything from proper storage to regular calibration, and all things in between.

 How to store a pipette

 Correct pipetting techniques and careful handling can help to ensure accurate results and prevent damage caused by excessive wear.
 However, many researchers don’t realise that appropriate storage can be just as important.
 Implementing some of the tips below may add a few extra seconds to your working day, but could significantly increase the lifespan of your pipettes.